Shopify/polaris/polaris.shopify.com/content/coming-soon/view-transitions.md

 - **Perceived performance:** View transitions used to animate navigation or state changes in conjunction with prefetching, lazy loading, and caching will make the Shopify admin feel faster and more responsive.
 - **Enhanced accessibility:** Built in features for managing focus and other accessibility concerns during a view transition will make taking action or changing contexts a better experience for all merchants.
 - **Reduced cognitive load:** Page transitions between list and detail views will make clearer connections between the levels of detail in commerce objects like products.
-Transitioning to and from overlays and their triggers will make moving in and out of context layers within a page smoothe and delightful.

 For admin builders, systemizing the View Transitions API with shared patterns will support: